EnesAmca/discord-theme-dark-cyan-flat-edgy/README.md

 ### Usage

 This theme was built on top of the **light theme** of Discord.
 To make it work as intended switch to the light theme first.
-If you are not using BetterDiscord remove the first line which says `META` from the CSS.
+If you are not using BeautifulDiscord try to remove the first line which says `META` from the CSS if you encounter any problems.

 ### Screenshots